11 Best Places You Can Change Your Coins for Cash For Free

 • Heavy to transport

-• Coin counting machine needs to be installed which can be an additional cost to the bank
+• A coin-counting machine must be installed, which can be an additional cost to the bank.

-There are some banks who offer free coin counting to change coins to cash but with their own requirements:
+Some banks offer free coin counting to change coins to cash, but with their requirements:

-• U.S Bank changes coins to cash for their customers only without fees and rolls
+• U.S. Bank changes currencies to money for their customers only without fees and rolls

-• Bank of America requires coins to be rolled to change coins to cash.
+• Bank of America requires coins to be rolled to change currencies to money.

-• Wells Fargo is getting rid of their coin counting machines but accepts rolled coins to cash from their customers only.
+• Wells Fargo is removing their coin counting machines but accepts rolled coins to money from their customers only.

-• Citibank requires coins to be rolled but may charge fees depending on the state.
+• Citibank requires coins to be moved but may charge fees depending on the state.

-• Chase also accepts coins to cash but requires coins to be rolled.
+• Chase also takes coins to capital but needs coins to be moved.

-• Credit Union offers coin counting service to change coins to cash, but requirements may vary.
+• Credit Union offers a coin counting service to change currencies to cash, but requirements may vary.

-• Community Savings bank accepts coins to cash, but the requirement may vary.
+• Community Savings Bank accepts coins for money, but the condition may vary.

 Use the Coins

 You can also use the exact change at a store or supermarket.
-To avoid cashier’s ire and embarrassment, make sure that the grocery store has a self-checkout machine.
+Ensure the grocery store has a self-checkout machine to avoid cashier’s ire and embarrassment.
 You can hit the self check out point and deposit all the coins for your shopping.
-Also, you can avoid holding up the line too if you go at odd hours.
+Also, you can avoid holding up the line if you go at odd hours.

-You can organize the coins and put them in use, and if not, there is always a way to exchange coins to cash.
+You can organize the coins and put them to use; if not, there is always a way to exchange coins for cash.

-If you don’t want to go for a change of coins to cash and deal with any of the above, then another option is to donate it for a good cause.
-There are many charities who would happily accept change or coins.
+If you don’t want to go for a change of coins to cash and deal with any of the above, then another option is to donate it to a good cause.
+Many charities would happily accept change or coins.

-You can carry your change jar to places like supermarkets, fast food joints or check out lines where there are donation boxes available.
-If you want to donate the jar personally, then you can visit a local charity, Salvation Army or any community center.
+You can carry your change jar to supermarkets, fast food joints, or checkout lines with donation boxes available.
+If you want to donate the pot personally, visit a local charity, Salvation Army, or any community center.

-You can also give away your accumulated foreign coins as many charities accept foreign coins as a donation.
+You can also give away your accumulated foreign coins, as many charities accept foreign coins as donations.

-Some coin machines not only change coins to cash but also allow you to donate it to charities directly.
-As mentioned earlier, Coinstar has an option of charity donation.
+Some coin machines change coins to cash, allowing you to donate them directly to charities.
+As mentioned earlier, Coinstar has an option for charity donations.

 Designate for a Specific Purpose

 You can save money by designating it for a specific purpose.
-You can deposit all the change in college saving funds or retirement fund.
+You can deposit all the change in college saving funds or retirement funds.

-The contribution may not be magnanimous, but it will add up to a good value over the period of time.
-Also, you will earn interest on the amount deposited in the college fund or retirement fund which will be higher than the savings account.
+The contribution may not be generous, but it will add a reasonable value over time.
+Also, you will earn interest on the amount deposited in the college or retirement fund, which will be higher than the savings account.

 Also, you can set a target for any specific purpose like tuition fees or Christmas fund and make a saving in your change jar and later change the coins to cash.
 This will help you to achieve the amount and purpose.